MidenTheDev/ServerLevelsV3/README.md

 - Support for more plugins (See the table above for current and W.I.P plugins).
 - Customizable chat prefix to display players' levels.
 - EXP bar hijacking to replace the vanilla exp system with your custom one.
-- Indicators to players when they gain exp.

 ## ❓ FAQ:
 #### Q: Where does the V3 come from?